-The OWLIM-Lite distribution comes with a sample application that can be used as a template for building applications that interact with a OWLIM-Lite repository.
-The source code of this application performs a sequence of typical operations: initialization of the repository, uploading statements, executing queries and obtaining results, deleting statements, etc. This application template comes with:
+The OWLIM distribution comes with a sample application that can be used as a template for building applications that interact with an OWLIM repository.
+The source code of this application performs a sequence of typical operations: initialisation of the repository, uploading statements, executing queries and obtaining results, deleting statements, etc. This application template comes with:

-An easy way to set up an application to use OWLIM-Lite is to copy the getting-started folder and modify the contents as necessary.
+An easy way to set up an application to use OWLIM is to copy the getting-started folder and modify the contents as necessary.

 The queries are always evaluated, but the results are output only if the showresults parameter is set to true.

 The application can also be run against a remote repository exposed using the Sesame HTTP server.
 In this case, the url parameter is used to specify the sesame endpoint and the repository parameter is used to specify the repository to use on this server.
 The use of url and repository overrides the config parameter.

 Due to its range of functions, the getting started application makes a useful bulk-loading tool.
 It can load a single file or traverse through a whole directory structure loading any RDF file it can find.
 If the files are very large, it will automatically insert commit operations at suitable moments, so it is not necessary to convert and split large files in to smaller ones.
 For example: